masaun/tokenized-carbon-credit-marketplace/README.md

-# Tokenized Carbon Credit Wrapped NFT Marketplace
+# Tokenized-Carbon Credit Marketplace (on Polygon/Matic)

 ***

-## 【Introduction of the Tokenized Carbon Credit wrapped NFT marketplace】
+## 【Introduction of the Tokenized-Carbon Credit Marketplace (on Polygon/Matic)】
 - This is a smart contract and dApp that allow to be able to claim, audit, trade carbon credits in a single platform.
   - By that whole process is executed on this platform, it is able to keep `transparency` and `traceability` .
+  - The `Carbon Credit Tokens (CCTs)` are used for representing amount of carbon credits.
+(The Carbon Credit Tokens is created as ERC20 token)
+  - `Green NFT` is used for a `proof of audit` of CO2 reductions for a project
   - This smart contract is deployed on Polygon (previously Matic Network) in order to save cost of transaction and realize faster transactions.

 &nbsp;